Final Fantasy XIV: Shadowbringers: Development

-Planning for Shadowbringers began in May 2017, about one month prior to the release of the preceding expansion, Stormblood, with a "scriptwriting retreat" involving producer and director Naoki Yoshida and the main scenario writers, Natsuko Ishikawa and Banri Oda.
+Planning for Shadowbringers began in May 2017, about one month prior to the release of the preceding expansion, Stormblood, with a three-day "scenario writing camp" involving producer and director Naoki Yoshida and the main scenario writers, Natsuko Ishikawa and Banri Oda.
 The process for developing an expansion involves laying out the progression from main game to expansion in detail and categorizing these elements so that developers would not get confused between patch content and expansion content which were being created simultaneously.
 Expansions for Final Fantasy XIV are designed to compete with offline RPGs in length and content.
 For Yoshida, the theme of Shadowbringers is "challenging expectations".
 He wanted to challenge the assumption that "Light" equates to "good" within the story and challenge the development team to deliver an expansion that could surprise players.
 The Trust system subverts the expectation that an MMORPG must be played with a group.
 Finally, Yoshida challenged players to compare Shadowbringers to main numbered entries in the Final Fantasy series.